 Everyone who loves to travel also wants to get the best fares.
 In North and South America, low-cost carriers have grown to fill this need.
-Below is a list of 14 airlines -- from Canada to Colombia -- that offer those low fares that passengers crave.
+Our list of 14 airlines, from Canada to Colombia, offer those low fares that passengers crave.

 01 of 14

 Air Transat is Canada’s leading holiday travel airline.
 Every year, it carries some 3 million passengers to nearly 60 destinations in 30 countries aboard its fleet of Boeing narrow-body and Airbus wide-body jets.
 The company employs approximately 2,000 people.

 Air Transat is a business unit of Transat A.T.
 Inc., an integrated international tour operator with more than 60 destination countries and that distributes products in over 50 countries.
 So, most often you will see Air Transat flights included in a package vacation plan.

 02 of 14

 Dubbed Minnesota’s Hometown Airline, this Minneapolis-based carrier flies to 40 destinations in the U.S., the Caribbean, Mexico, and Costa Rica, both seasonally and year-round.
 Sun Country also operates flights from Dallas-Fort Worth.